-(c) Estimation of Collection Threshold for Revenue Recognition
+(b) Estimation of Collection Threshold for Revenue Recognition

-The Company uses judgment in evaluating the probability of collection of contract price on real estate sales as a criterion for revenue recognition.
-The Company uses historical payment pattern of customers in establishing a percentage of collection threshold over which the Company determines that collection of total contract price is reasonably assured.
+The Group uses judgment in evaluating the probability of collection of contract price on real estate sales as a criterion for revenue recognition.
+The Group uses historical payment pattern of customers in establishing a percentage of collection threshold over which the Group determines that collection of total contract price is reasonably assured.

-(d) Determination of ECL on Trade and Other Receivables, Contract Assets and Advances to Related Parties
+(c) Determination of ECL on Trade and Other Receivables, Contract Assets and Advances to Related Parties

-The Company uses a provision matrix to calculate ECL for trade receivables, contract assets, and other receivables.
+The Group uses a provision matrix to calculate expected credit losses (ECL) for Trade Receivables, Contract Assets and other receivables.
 The provision rates are based on days past due for groups of various customer segments that have similar loss patterns (i.e., by geography, product type, customer type, and coverage by letters of credit and other forms of credit insurance).

-The provision matrix is based on the Company's historical observed default rates.
-The Company's management intends to regularly calibrate (i.e., on an annual basis) the matrix to consider the historical credit loss experience with forward-looking information (i.e., forecast economic conditions).
+The provision matrix is based on the Group's historical observed default rates.
+The Group's management intends to regularly calibrate (i.e., on an annual basis) the matrix to consider the historical credit loss experience with forward-looking information (i.e., forecast economic conditions).

-With respect to advances to related parties and other related party receivables, the Company uses the liquidity approach as the receivables are collectible on demand.
+With respect to Advances to Related Parties and other related party receivables, the Group uses the liquidity approach as the receivables are collectible on demand.

-Details about the ECL on the Company's trade and other receivables, contract assets and advances to related parties are disclosed in Notes 2.4(a)(ii) and 28.2.
+Details about the ECL on the Group's Trade and Other Receivables, Contract Assets and Advances to Related Parties are disclosed in Notes 9.2.

-(e) Distinction Among Investment Property and Owner-managed Properties
+(d) Distinction Among Investment Property and Owner-managed Properties

-The Company determines whether a property qualifies as investment property or property and equipment.
-In making its judgment, the Company considers whether the property generates cash flows largely independent of the other assets held by an entity.
+The Group determines whether a property qualifies as Investment Property or Property and Equipment.
+In making its judgment, the Group considers whether the property generates cash flows largely independent of the other assets held by an entity.
 Owner-occupied properties generate cash flows that are attributable not only to the property but also to other assets used in the production or supply process while land held for future development are properties intended solely for future development and sale.

 Some properties comprise a portion that is held to earn rental or for capital appreciation and another portion that is held for administrative purposes.
-If these portions can be sold separately (or leased out separately under finance lease), the Company accounts for the portions separately.
+If these portions can be sold separately (or leased out separately under finance lease), the Group accounts for the portions separately.
 If the portions cannot be sold separately, the property is accounted for as investment property only if an insignificant portion is held for administrative purposes.
-Judgment is applied in determining whether ancillary services are so significant that a property does not qualify as investment property.
-The Company considers each property separately in making its judgment.
+Judgment is applied in determining whether ancillary services are so significant that a property does not qualify as Investment Property.
+The Group considers each property separately in making its judgment.

-Based on management's assessment, properties held for lease and for capital appreciation qualifies as investment property.
+Based on management's assessment, properties held for lease and for capital appreciation qualifies as Investment Property.

-(f) Distinction Between Real Estate Inventories and Investment Property
+(e) Distinction Between Real Estate Inventories and Investment Property

-Residential and condominium units for sale, included under real estate inventories, comprise properties that are held for sale in the ordinary course of business.
-Meanwhile, investment properties comprise of land and buildings which are not occupied substantially for use by, or in the operations of, the Company, nor for sale in the ordinary course of business, but are held primarily to earn rental income and capital appreciation.
-The Company considers management's use over these assets in making its judgment.
+Inventories comprise properties that are held for sale in the ordinary course of business.
+Meanwhile, investment properties comprise of land and buildings which are not occupied substantially for use by, or in the operations of, the Group, nor for sale in the ordinary course of business, but are held primarily to earn rental income and capital appreciation.
+The Group considers management's use over these assets in making its judgment.

-(g) Distinction Between Operating and Finance Leases
+(f) Distinction Between Operating and Finance Leases